- About Us

 Frequently Asked Questions

-1. What classes do I have to take to become an Installer?
+1. What courses do I have to take to become an Installer?

-2. What classes do I have to take to become a Site Assessor?
+2. What courses do I have to take to become a Site Assessor?

-4. Where can I get the textbook that is required for my course?
+4. Where can I get the textbook that is recommended or required for my course?

 9. How do I qualify for the MREA Member Discount on courses?